nishalsehan/show_hide_password/README.md

 )
 ```

 You can customize the toogle and provide initial toggle boolean state.
-Here's an example of how to customize the textfield's appearance:
+Here's an example of how to customize the toggle appearance:

 ```dart
 ShowHidePassword(